ofuchia/threads/README.md

 ---

 ## Documentation (10 points)
 Make sure each of your programs are well documented.
-Follow the documentation standard as posted on TCU Online.
+Follow the documentation standard as posted on Online.

----

-## Other
-+ This is an individual project.
-+ Your programs will be compared with each other using MOSS.
-+ You will have to create your own test data.
-+ I will test your programs on `lovelace.cs.tcu.edu`.
-+ This project is worth 100 points.
-+ Be sure to update your git repo regularly!!!
-No excuses.